ankschoubey/old-blog/_pages/dev-life/tdd-series.md

 #1 - Prefering guard Clause when doing TDD, focus on unhealthy paths first.

-#2 - How TDD related to BDD?
+#2 - How is TDD related to BDD?

 #3 - Special Focus on designing with TDD